janbien/laura/wp-content/plugins/lazy-blocks/readme.md

 * Requires at least: 4.9.0
 * Tested up to: 5.2
 * Requires PHP: 5.4
-* Stable tag: 1.7.0
+* Stable tag: 1.8.0
 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Gutenberg blocks visual constructor.
-Custom meta fields or blocks with output without hard coding.
+Custom blocks and custom meta fields without hard coding for Gutenberg.

 ## Description ##

-**Lazy Blocks** is a Gutenberg blocks visual constructor for WordPress developers.
-You can create custom **meta fields** as well as **blocks** with output HTML.
-Add editor controls to your blocks using **drag & drop** visual constructor.
-Create **post templates** with predefined blocks (any post type).
+Lazy Blocks is a Gutenberg blocks visual constructor for WordPress users.
+You can create custom blocks as well as custom meta fields with output HTML.
+Add editor controls to your blocks using drag & drop visual constructor.
+Create post templates with predefined blocks (any post type).

 #### Links ####